Readless

 InoreaderHeavy filtering and newsletter supportFree; Pro from EUR 6.67/mo annual or EUR 8.99 monthlyRules, filters, newsletter feeds, AI summaries, and email digests

-SERP intent answer block: This query cluster is not asking for the best RSS reader overall across desktop, Android, self-hosted setups, and newsletter-heavy research stacks.
-The current results skew toward iPhone and iPad app comparisons, which means searchers want installable Apple-friendly apps with clear tradeoffs around offline reading, sync, widgets, typography, and whether the app feels native on iOS.
-That is why this page stays tightly focused on iPhone fit instead of recreating the broader market-wide RSS roundup.
+This page is not trying to rank every RSS reader across desktop, Android, self-hosted setups, and newsletter-heavy research stacks.
+If you are reading this on your iPhone, you probably want installable Apple-friendly apps with clear tradeoffs around offline reading, sync, widgets, typography, and whether the app feels native on iOS.
+That is why this guide stays tightly focused on iPhone fit instead of recreating a broader market-wide RSS roundup.

 If you want the broader market-wide shortlist first, use the main Best RSS Readers in 2026 guide.
-This page is the narrower support post for iPhone and iPad users who care more about Apple-native reading quality, offline behavior, and mobile ergonomics than web-first or cross-platform generalities.
+This page goes deeper for iPhone and iPad users who care more about Apple-native reading quality, offline behavior, and mobile ergonomics than web-first or cross-platform generalities.

 Key Takeaways